-The natural gas entering the facility first passes through an inlet separator vessel to remove any free liquid water in the gas stream by gravity.
-Next, there is a filter vessel on the inlet to each compressor, which serves to filter out any solids such as coal dust in the gas.
-The gas stream then passes to a distribution header, which distributes the gas to one of four compressors.
+Upon entering the compressor station, the gas first passes through an inlet separator vessel to remove any free liquids in the gas stream by gravity.
+The gas then passes to a filter vessel, which serves to filter out any solids such as coal dust in the gas.
+The gas is then compressed, dehydrated by a tri-ethylene glycol dehydration process and sent to a medium pressure pipeline.